Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Problem Formulation

 Our \embed~algorithm obtains the constant approximation guarantee to the following slightly relaxed SMC problems.
 The problem $\mathtt{SMC}(\phi, f_1, \dots, f_k,$ $q_1, \dots, q_k)$ finds a satisfying assignment $(\mathbf{x}, \mathbf{b})$ for:

 The only difference compared to the full-scale problem in Eq.~\eqref{eq:greatoverall}) is the replacement of $\Leftrightarrow$ with $\Rightarrow$.
 This change allows us to derive a concise constant approximation bound.
 We also mention that all the applied SMC problems considered in this paper can be formulated in this relaxed form.
+We thank the reviewers for pointing out {the work of \cite{fredrikson2014satisfiability}, who came up with a slightly different SMC formulation with focused applications in privacy and an exact solver.
+Their formulation was a little more general than ours, since theirs allows for predicates like $\sum f \geq \sum g$, while ours only allows for $\sum f \geq$ constant.
+However, our formulation can handle $\sum f \geq \sum g$ by formulating it with $(\sum f \geq \alpha) \wedge (\sum g \leq \alpha)$ and binary searching on $\alpha$. }